jpschewe/fll-sw/scoring/docs/InstructionsForRunningTheSoftware.md

 When you click on a link you should right click on it and open it in a new tab or window.
 This way you won't loose the this document.

+See [FLLTools Integration](flltools-integration.md) for integration with the FLLTools project from FIRST.

 ## Loading from a saved database

 If you, or someone else, setup the database previously you can then load that database onto the server.
 To do that visit http://localhost:9080/fll-sw/setup on the server and then use the middle section of the page to specify a database to load.
 If you connect from the server you don't need to know the username and password.